Board of Directors

 President-Elect

-Tamara Houston, CSR, RPR, CCRR has been a California CSR for 36 years.
+Tamara Houston, CSR 7244, RPR, CCRR has been a California CSR for 39 years.
 She started her career freelancing both in criminal and civil court.
 Emerald Deposition Reporters was formed in 1995 by Tamara while she continued improving her skills and professional representation as a CSR within the industry.
 After obtaining her CCRR in 2010, Tamara joined Caption Colorado to do national broadcasting from home in her "spare" time while working as a full-time reporter.
 However, court reporting was her passion and she dedicated herself to that realm.
 Tamara's daughter Kaitlyn passed the CSR in November of 2016 and joined her at Emerald Deposition Reporters.
 Her family life focuses on exotic animal rescue and rehabilitation, as well as attending the rodeos of her youngest daughter Annie, a graduate of UC Davis and accomplished breakaway roper.
-Tamara has been on the CCRA Board serving as a district director for CCRA for nearly four years and is excited to transition into the role as president currently.
+Tamara has been on the CCRA Board served as a district director for CCRA for nearly four years before becoming president elect, then serving two years as president.
+In 2023/2024, Tamara served as immediate past president and has reassumed the role of president for 2024/2025.
+The experiences while serving on the board have been invaluable, especially within the legislative processes.
 Tamara is passionate about being involved, learning, listening to new ideas, and sharing the knowledge and experience that has been gained over the years to help the evolution and empowerment of current and future court reporters.
-Complacency is not an option - let's get involved and work together to make this great profession even better!
+Let's work together to make this great profession even better!

 Email Tamara